 - 2. Have earned a master's degree in counseling or a related profession; graduates from CACREP accredited programs are preferred.
-Students admitted to the CES program with fewer than 48 semester hours of graduate credit and/or from a non-CACREP accredited program may be required to take additional hours to fulfill admission requirements as determined by a transcript review. - Complete the Graduate Record Exam (GRE).
-GRE scores more than four years old will not be accepted. - Provide three professional letters of reference from individuals familiar with the applicant's competence to complete doctoral work based on academic background, work history, personality, and ethical behavior.
-(Please contact the Graduate Office for more information.) - Submit a current vita documenting the applicant's professional preparation and experience. - 6.
-Complete the Graduate Admission Application form (http://online.lindsey.edu/info/applyNow.cfm), which must be submitted online with non-refundable fees of USD 35.00. - 7.
+Students admitted to the CES program with fewer than 48 semester hours of graduate credit and/or from a non-CACREP accredited program may be required to take additional hours to fulfill admission requirements as determined by a transcript review. - 3.
+Complete the Graduate Record Exam (GRE) Revised General Test. - 4.
+Provide three professional letters of reference from individuals familiar with the applicant's competence to complete doctoral work based on academic background, work history, personality, and ethical behavior.
+(Please contact the Graduate Office for more information.) - 5.
+Submit a current vita documenting the applicant's professional preparation and experience. - 6.
+Complete the Graduate Admission Application form, which must be submitted online with non-refundable fees of USD 35.00. - 7.
 Interview successfully as requested with the CES Admissions Committee.
 Interviewees may also be asked to submit on-site written answers to some selected questions. - 8.
 Undergo a criminal background check.
 An applicant may be denied admission or dismissed from the CES program because of present or past criminal records.